 - market leader enabler

-- attracts Millennials and Generation Z generations
+- attracts Millennials and Generation Z customers

 There is no doubt that eSIM will take over very soon.
 But are mobile network providers ready?
 Here at Mobilise, we have observed the gap between the eSIM technology provided by handset manufacturers and mobile network providers’ adaption and poor user experience.
 We see this as a huge opportunity for mobile network providers to create a key competitive advantage that will help them stand out in the current competitive market.